osumontreal/OLS-2/OPEN-CANVAS.md

 - No clear guidelines to how researchers should apply Open Science practices at level of the individual

 #### Solution
-- Build content and resources to discuss and bring awareness to Open Science  values, principles, and practices (Web platform, events/workshops) in a way that is inclusive to the French community.
+- Build content and resources to discuss and bring awareness to Open Science  values, principles, and practices (Web platform, events/workshops) in a way that is inclusive to the French community
 - Translation of existing content from ENG to FR
+- Advocate and increase awareness of OS to students and professors on the Board
 - Build a toolbox/how-to-guide on the practice of Open Science tailored for UdeM

 #### Key Metrics